Joe-Collins-1986/BitWise-DRF/README.md

   The LanguageDetail view uses the LanguageDetailSerializer for serializing and deserializing language data.

 - Uses IsOwnerOrReadOnly tailored permission class:
-  The permission_classes attribute is set to [IsOwnerOrReadOnly], which ensures that only the owner of the language object can update or delete its information.
+  The permission_classes attribute is set to IsOwnerOrReadOnly, which ensures that only the owner of the language object can update or delete its information.
 This permission class allows read-only access to anyone but requires the owner's authentication for write (update and delete) operations.

 This view can be used to view detailed information about a specific language, update its data if they are the owner, and delete the language if necessary.